Ma Ramamurthy

 Ma Ramamurthy (1918–1967) also known as Kannadada Veera Senani, was an Indian writer, journalist and Kannada activist.
 He is often considered as a commander of Kannada movement in 1960s.
 Ramamurthy is known for designing the red-and-yellow arishina-kumkuma (turmeric-vermilion) Kannada flag.

-Ramamurthy Nagar, a locality in East Bengaluru in Karnataka, was named after him.
-He was nicknamed 'Kannadada Veera Senani'.
+Life

+Ma Ramamurthy was born at Nanjangud into a Brahmin family.
+His father Veerakesari Seetharama Shastri was a noted freedom fighter and litterateur.

 Ramamurthy led the Kannada movement from the front in the 1950s and 1960s under the leadership of A. N. Krishna Rao and others.

-He was born on 11 March 1918 at Nanjangud in a Brahmin family.
-His father Veerakesari Seetharama Shastri was a noted freedom fighter and litterateur.
+He died in late 1967 in an accident when mud caved in onto him and two of his sons in a newly dug well in their field.

 Commemoration

 A locality in Bangalore called Ramamurthy Nagar was named after him.